mp4096/controlboros/README.md

 But seriously, you should simulate with small time steps.
 [This notebook](examples/simple_control_loop.ipynb)
 demonstrates the consequences of a unit delay in the feedback loop for different time step sizes.

+> What's the deal with `push_stateful` and `push_pure`?

+`push_pure` may not have any side effects and is intended for testing (yes, you should definitely unit test your code!).
+`push_stateful` has the side effect of mutating the system state.
+It is useful when writing actual simulation code.

+> Help!
+I get different simulation results each time I run my code cell!

+Do you use `push_stateful`?
+If yes, do you set the initial state explicitly before running the simulation?

 ### Requirements